silcnitc/expl-docs/docs/xsm-environment-tut.md

 Your compiler simply needs to generate an executable file following the XEXE executable format and store it on the local machine.
 When you use the XSM simulator to run the program, the following actions take place.

 * 1\.
 The script that runs the simulator transfers the file from your local machine's disk to the XSM machine's (simulated) hard disk.
 * 2\.
 It then boots up the operating system (the OS is already preloaded in the simulator's hard disk).
 The bootstrap loader starts in the kernel mode and sets up a user process in memory, allocating an address space.
 Then, it transfers the executable file from the hard disk to the [code region](abi.html#nav-virtual-address-space-model) of this memory.
 Page tables are also set up to run the process in user mode.
 * 3\.
 Finally, the simulator sets the instruction pointer (IP) to the address specified in the **entry-point field** of the header of the executable file and control transfers to this instruction, resulting in execution of the loaded program starting with the instruction specified by the entry point.
 The machine also switches from the kernel mode to the user mode.
 (Technically, the OS code pushes the entry point address on to the program's stack and executes the [IRET instruction](http://exposnitc.github.io/arch_spec-files/instruction_set.html) resulting in transfer of control in user mode to the specified memory address.
 These details are not relevant for your work and are noted just for the sake of information.)

 We start now by generating a small XEXE executable file containing an XSM program to find the sum of two numbers and store the value in a register.
 The value of the register will have to be inspected in order to view the ouput.
 This is possible by executing the XSM simulator in [debug mode](xsmusagespec.html#nav-debug).
 Later we will see how console input and output are handled.

 ---

-## **Experiment I** : Adding two numbers using registers.
+## **Experiment I** : Adding two numbers using registers

 As noted above, executable programs must be designed in such a way that it must be possible for the file to be loaded and executed by the underlying operating system.
 When a program is loaded into memory by the OS, the OS typically assigns a virtual address space (or simply an address space).
 In the present case, the address space of a program starts at address 0 of the memory and ends at address 5119.
 This means that while designing the target program, you may assume that this is the total computer memory accessible to the program.